danishgondaldev/Final-Year-Project-Management-System/README.md

 # Final Year Project Management System

+This repository contains work originally developed in March-April 2023.
+The commits are dated according to the original work timeline, but the repository was created on 29th August, 2024 for organizational and archival purposes.

 ## Overview

 This project is a **Final Year Project Management System** developed using Windows Forms, C#, and SQL Server Management Studio.
 It was created as part of the course **Database Systems**.
 The system is designed to streamline the management of student projects and related activities within an academic environment.